brikis98/yevgeniy-brikman-homepage/_posts/2013-05-07-shit-recruiters-say.md

 That means that, on average, 1 recruiter emails me every single business day.

-There are a few take aways from this:
+There are a few takeaways from this:

 1. Being a software engineer is awesome.
 We don't apply to jobs, they apply to us.